Penile and Other Genital piercing

 How is penile piercing done?

 Well, you'd hope that a piercing would be preceded with an anesthetic and an antiseptic applied to the area of the penis where the piercing is to be done.
 The piercing is usually a spike, rod, barbell or ring.
 You'd also hope that the piercer was confident and adept, using forceps to raise the skin before piercing it if it was a loose area of tissue.
-But I mean: a piercing on your penis, for heaven's sake?
-It's beyond my understanding.
-So here are some personal experiences for you to read.
-If you pay some money you can see a whole range of photos of body modification beyond your wildest nightmares.
+Here are some reflections and facts on Body Modification.

 Types of genital piercing

 The "pubic piercing" is, as you might expect, a piercing at the base of the penis in among the pubic hair, which can take months to heal.
 One of the advantages of this piercing is that it can stimulate the clitoris during intercourse if the woman is on top of her partner.
 A piercing of the coronal ridge is called a Dydoe.
 Another, perhaps more common, form of piercing is the foreskin ring: these piercings are relatively common, and heal more quickly.
 They can be used as chastity rings.
 The foreskin, linked by two rings, cannot be easily or comfortably retracted.

 The Ampallang is similar to the piercing shown above, but goes through the head of the penis from one side to the other.
 It's a transverse piercing of the glans with a barbell that penetrates the urethra.
 This will obviously have a profound effect on urination, and many men with such piercings must sit down to urinate if they are to avoid splashing.
 The blood loss from this piercing can be considerable.
 It may take up to nine months to heal.